jarnailchahal/jarnailchahal.github.io/aboutme.md

 layout: page
 title: About me
 subtitle:
+image: /assets/img/mif.jpeg
 ---

-Hello, my name is Jarnail Singh and I'm very passionate about data.
+Hello, my name is Jarnail Singh but you can call me Jay.

 Work Experience
 ----------